paulbusse/Hamok/docs/usage.md

 ## Configuration file

 The configuration file is a YAML file.
 Which means that indentation is important.
 Here is an overview of the configuration file.
+If a mandatory field in the configuration file is missing, the service exits.

 Besides these values, other keys may be entered in the configuration file but they will be ignored, silently.